TakeoutCentral/ReactiveObjC/README.md

 # ReactiveObjC
-_NOTE: This is Takeout Central's fork in order to remove the requirement on a users' permission for their photos.
+_TOC NOTE: This is Takeout Central's fork in order to remove the requirement on a users' permission for their photos._

 _NOTE: This is legacy introduction to the Objective-C ReactiveCocoa, which is now known as ReactiveObjC.
 For the updated version that uses Swift, please see